criscreates/odin-recipes/README.md

-# odin_projects
+# odin-recipes
-A documentation of all my projects that I create while following The Odin Project's Full-Stack Web Development curriculum!
+My first project with Odin; a simple website that contains some recipes for foods that I found online.